-CUL 130 Menu Design 2 0 0 Prerequisites: None
+CUL 130 Mer nu Design 2 0 0 2

+Prerequisites: None

+Corequisites: None

-This course introduces menu design.
-Topics include development of standardized recipes, layout, nutritional concerns, product utilization, demographics, and customer needs.
-Upon completion, students should be able to write, lay out, and produce effective menus for a variety of hospitality settings.
+This course introduces menu design and its relationship to foodservice operations.
+Topics include layout, marketing, concept development, dietary concerns, product utilization, target consumers and trends.
+Upon completion, students should be able to design, create and produce menus for a variety of foodservice settings.

 CUL 135 Food & Beverage Service 2 0 0 2

+Prerequisites: 1 None

-Prerequisites: None Corequisites: CUL 135A
+Corequisites: CUL 135A

-This course covers the practical skills and knowledge for effective food and beverage service in a variety of settings.
-Topics include reservations, greeting and service of guests, styles of service, handling complaints, and sales and merchandising.
-Upon completion, students should be able to demonstrate competence in human relations and technical skills required in the service of foods and beverages.
+This course is designed to cover the practical skills and knowledge necessary for effective food and beverage service in a variety of settings.
+Topics include greeting/service of guests, dining room set-up, profitability, menu sales and merchandising, service styles and reservations.
+Upon completion, students should be able to demonstrate competence in human relations and the skills required in the service of foods and beverages.

-CUL 135A Food & Bev Serv Lab 0 2 0 1
+CUL 135A Food & Bev Serv Lab0201Prerequisites: None0201Corequisites: CUL 135

-Prerequisites: None Corequisites: CUL 135

-This course is a laboratory to accompany CUL 135.
-Emphasis is placed on practical experiences that enhance the materials presented in CUL 135.
-Upon completion, students should be able to demonstrate practical applications of skills required in the service of foods and beverages.
+This course provides a laboratory experience for enhancing student skills in effective food and beverage service.
+Emphasis is placed on practical experiences including greeting/service of guests, dining room set-up, profitability, menu sales and merchandising, service styles and reservations.
+Upon completion, students should be able to demonstrate practical applications of human relations and the skills required in the service of foods and beverages.